raymonstah/asianamericanswiki/README.md

 ## Contributing

 I could use some UI help.
-If you have experience in Tailwind or Svelte.js, feel free to make changes an open up a pull request.
+If you have experience in Tailwind or Svelte.js, feel free to make changes and open up a pull request.

 ## Running Locally